Seeed-Projects/Tutorial-of-AI-Kit-with-Raspberry-Pi-From-Zero-to-Hero/README.md

 - ✔️ Introduction to TensorFlow in Raspberry Pi Environment
 - ✔️ Introduction to OpenCV in Raspberry Pi Environment
 - ✔️ Introduction to Ultralytics in Raspberry Pi Environment
-- ⏳ Introduction to Hailo in Raspberry Pi Environment
+- ✔️ Introduction to Hailo in Raspberry Pi Environment

 ### Chapter 3 [In Progress, Excepted Completion: January 2025]

+- ✔️ Running AI Tasks with Hailo -With AI Kit
+- ✔️ Deploying Custom AI Models Across Applications with Hailo NPU
+- ✔️ Run Clip Application with Hailo NPU

 ### Chapter 4 [Completed: November 2024]
 - ✔️ Setup Ollama on RaspberryPi